wordhou/codefellows-java-dsa/docs/stacks-queues.md

 in [BoundedQueue<T>](../challenges/lib/src/main/java/challenges/stacksQueues/BoundedQueue.java) and the implementation is defined in [CircularBuffer<T>](../challenges/lib/src/main/java/challenges/stacksQueues/CircularBuffer.java).

-# Lab 11: Implementing a queue with two stacks
+# Challenge 11: Implementing a queue with two stacks

 We're asked to solve the classic problem of implementing a queue with two stacks.